Is Sparkling Water Bad For You?

 Sparkling Water vs. Flat Water

 Health authorities commonly recommend drinking eight 8-ounce glasses of water every day.
-But drinking straight water throughout the day isn’t everyone’s favorite thing, and can feel more like torture or a chore as opposed to doing something healthy.
+But drinking straight water throughout the day isn’t everyone’s favorite thing, and can feel more like a chore as opposed to doing something healthy.
 LaCroix and other sparkling water brands have generated buzz recently, as many of them contain just two ingredients: carbonated water and natural flavor.
 As opposed to soda, these drinks have no artificial flavors, no sweeteners or salts, and have zero calories.
 So, if straight water isn’t your thing, sparkling water may sound like an impressive alternative, especially if you have a thing for fizz and want to kick your soda habit, too.
 But as far as health goes, drinking sparkling water is not the same as drinking flat water.

 Related: Is It Bad To Eat Carbs At Night?